MaastrichtU-IDS/jupyterlab/README.md

 ## Customize your JupyterLab image

-Choose which image fits your need: base image, FSL, FreeSurfer, Python2,7
+Choose which image fits your need: base image, gpu, FSL, FreeSurfer, Python2,7

 1. Fork this repository.
 2. Clone the fork repository